alexolinux/node-dockgen/README.md

 6. A popup message will notify you that the Dockerfile has been generated in the project folder.

-### Clear Form

-To clear all text field inputs, click the "Clear Form" button.

 ## Author

 Alex Mendes